wp-plugins/yop-poll/readme.txt

    *  Create/ Edit / Clone/Delete poll - allows you to create or intervene in your poll at any time, if you consider it necessary.

    *  Poll scheduling:  programs each poll to start/end on a certain date.
 You can simultaneously run multiple polls.
-This option can be used to schedule your po;;s one after another.
+This option can be used to schedule your polls one after another.

    *  Display polls: you can choose to display one or more polls on your website by simply adding the corresponding poll ID.
 You can also decide for a random display of your active polls.